amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-Graphs-tutorial.md

 **Adjacency Matrix**

-Adjacency matrix is another way of representing graph using a two-dimmesional array (NxN matrix).
-Each node that is connected to another the weight is added (or 1 by default).
+The adjacency matrix is one way of representing a graph using a two-dimensional array (NxN matrix).
+In the intersection of nodes, we add 1 (or other weight) if they are connected and `0` or `-` if they are not connected.

 Using the same example as before, we can build the following adjacency matrix: